 If you don’t already have a network-ready component, then there are many options.
 Look at the accompanying slide show for suggestions.

 Are you ready for streaming?
 Take a look at your TV to see if it has an Ethernet port (it might be labeled LAN for local area network) on the rear of the TV.
 If your TV does not have such a port, don’t fret, one or more of your source components might have it, and they pass their riches on to the display.
-For example, all of The Big Three videogame consoles (the Microsoft Xbox 360. the Nintendo Wii and the Sony PlayStation 3) all offer some form of internet access.
+For example, all of the major videogame consoles all offer some form of internet access.
 The latest BD-Live-enabled Blu-ray decks also offer the necessary connectivity.

 Once you’ve confirmed that you have the right hardware, you’ll need to connect.
 Your internet service provider gave you a modem that is likely connected to your primary home computer.
 To gain additional ports, you can add a simple router that will enable the computer and additional devices to access that same internet feed simultaneously.
 For specific setup instructions, refer to the instructions included with your router, or contact the manufacturer if necessary.
 Many service providers (such as Verizon) include a combination modem router.
 If so, you’re ready to connect.